 Until The Last Man Comes Home

 Lieutenant Edward Stanley Michael awakened early and carefully limped his way to the bathroom of his hotel room in the Nation’s Capital.
-For the most part, the wound to his leg that had confined him for a hospital for seven weeks after a fateful air mission nearly a year earlier had healed, but the tenderness would remain with him for a lifetime.
+For the most part, the wound to his leg that had confined him to a hospital for seven weeks after a fateful air mission nearly a year earlier had healed, but the tenderness would remain with him for a lifetime.

 Outside it was a brisk winter morning on a day many people might have considered to be the biggest day of the young man's life.
 Within a few hours, the former B-17 pilot would be whisked away to the White House where he would meet his Commander in Chief.
 At that time, no one could have known it would be the last such ceremony for President Franklin Roosevelt.
 On this day, Lieutenant Michael was one of six men upon whom President Roosevelt would confer the United States' highest military award, the Medal of Honor.